 Corrective orthodontic surgery can help a wide range of skeletal and dental abnormalities and help facilitate normal speaking, chewing, and breathing.
-At My Orthodontist, the team of expert orthodontists and surgeons have helped countless patients in Deptford Township, Lawrenceville, Medford, Bayonne, West New York, East Orange, Cherry Hill, Paterson, New Jersey, and Langhorne, Pennsylvania, achieve better functionality and aesthetics using the most advanced and innovative surgery techniques.
+At My Orthodontist, the team of expert orthodontists and surgeons have helped countless patients in Deptford Township, Lawrenceville, Medford, Bayonne, West New York, West Orange, Cherry Hill, Paterson, New Jersey, and Langhorne, Pennsylvania, achieve better functionality and aesthetics using the most advanced and innovative surgery techniques.
 To learn more about how you can benefit from orthodontic surgery, call the closest office, or use the online scheduler to book a consultation.

 The team at My Orthodontist provides a wide range of treatments to correct teeth and jaw problems.
 However, certain extreme alignment issues may require corrective orthodontic surgery.